ljlassi/e-commerce-project/readme.md

-Project with Symfony PHP framework, creating an e-commerce application over time step by step.
-Using concepts like ORM, routing with annotations, Symfony authentication, Twig template engine, jQuery Ajax and unit testing.
+Project with Symfony PHP framework (back-end) and Vue.js Javascript framework (front-end).
+Creating an e-commerce application over time step by step.
+Using concepts like ORM, routing with annotations, Symfony authentication, Twig template engine, and unit testing.

 CURRENT FUNCTIONALITY: